-Supportive Housing - A successful, cost-effective affordable housing facility, i.e., transitional and shelter facilities, that includes supportive services to help people including special needs populations, live more stable and productive lives.
+Supportive Housing - A successful, cost-effective housing model that links affordable rental housing with access to community-based supportive services for special needs populations, such as people with disabilities and/or people experiencing homelessness, that helps individuals and families live more stable and productive lives.

-Supportive Services - Services provided to meet the needs of persons residing in transitional housing facilities.
-They include childcare, job training, life skills training, mental health counseling, etc.
+Supportive Services - Services provided to meet the needs of persons residing in transitional or supportive housing facilities or a shelter.
+They include childcare, job training, life skills training, mental health counseling, etc. and must be on-going throughout the entire affordability period (20 years).